pexeixv/techfest/events/12-product-marketing.md

 - Participants should also use the relevant editing app or software.(eg filmora go, Premier Pro)

 - Participants can do a voice over and can add any music of their choice. (only the participants should do the voice over)
 - No adding of graphics or text in the film.

 - The Ad film can be shot in portrait mode or landscape mode.

+## Points distribution

+- 1st place: 50 points
+- 2nd place: 35 points
+- Participation: 20 points